UK Sold House Prices

 Common questions

 We refresh from HM Land Registry monthly.
 The most recent sales typically take two to three months to appear, because solicitors and conveyancers submit transfers in batches after completion.
-Our latest refresh was 1 May 2026, covering transactions up to 27 February 2026.
+Our latest refresh was 1 June 2026, covering transactions up to 31 March 2026.

 Three usual reasons.
 The sale completed in the last two to three months and the Land Registry transfer is still being processed.
 Or it was a non-standard transaction (probate, gift, transfer of part) which Land Registry handles differently.
 Or the property is in Scotland or Northern Ireland, which use separate registries.